 The two-room cabin is furnished with four bunk beds (the top bunk is a single bed, the bottom is a fold-out futon couch that sleeps two) and can accommodate up to 12 people.
 The cabin has a stove, refrigerator, heater and lighting, all powered with propane.
 The kitchen is equipped with a table and chairs, cooking utensils and some pots and pans.
 A picnic table, fire pit and an outdoor vault toilet are also on site.
 There is no electricity at the cabin, however water is available by an outside hand pump.
 Water is also available at the Saguache Ranger District Office during business hours from May through November.

-- Pets are allowed at the facility, but must be under control at all times; they must not harass wildlife or livestock.
+Pets are allowed at the facility, but must be under control at all times; they must not harass wildlife or livestock.
+Pets are not allowed to be on the furniture, including beds, couches, and chairs.
+Pet hair on those surfaces are very difficult to remove, and can cause allergic reactions.
+Be considerate of others.

-- All garbage and food must be packed out; do not burn garbage in the fire pit or wood stove.
+All garbage and food must be packed out; do not burn garbage in the fire pit.

-- Please clean the guard station and ensure the gate is locked upon departure.
+Please clean the guard station before leaving and ensure the gate is locked upon departure.

-- For safety and resource protection, do not discharge firearms and skeet shooting is prohibited within the cabin area boundary.
+For safety and resource protection, do not discharge firearms and skeet shooting is prohibited within 150 yards of the cabin area boundary.

 Volcanic rock outcroppings dot the forested hillsides and wide pastures near the cabin.
 The La Garita Wilderness is located approximately 20 miles west of the guard station and features about 35 miles of the Continental Divide well above the timberline.